jwilleke/ArduinoHA-examples/docs/ardrunio-basics/1-Wire Protocol.md

 ## 1-Wire Interfaces

+Here's a summary of why daisy chaining works with 1-wire:

+### Shared data line

+Unlike traditional communication protocols that require dedicated I/O pins for each device, 1-wire devices utilize a single data line for communication.
+This shared bus, called the 1-wire bus, allows connection of multiple devices to a single pin.

+### Unique addressing

+Each 1-wire device has a unique 64-bit address.
+This address enables the master device (like your Arduino) to identify and communicate with specific devices on the shared bus.

+### Master-slave communication

+The master device initiates communication by sending a command and specifying the desired address on the bus.
+Only the targeted device with the matching address responds, while other devices on the bus remain inactive.
+This ensures communication efficiency and avoids conflicts.

+Therefore, you can connect multiple compatible 1-wire devices in a daisy chain fashion to the same digital I/O pin.
+The code using the OneWire library can communicate with each device individually by addressing them on the shared bus.

 ### Dedicated Bus Controller

 Dallas/Maxim and a number of other companies manufacture dedicated bus controller for read/write and management of 1-Wire networks.
 Most of these are listed [here](http://owfs.org/index.php?page=bus-masters)